Mon Quatre-Quarts (French pound cake or Four-Fourths cake)

 What’s for you?

 For you child, I’ll help him/her thrive, boost his/her development in so many ways.
 Using music as a learning tool to better understand other topics.
 Using music and sounds to express emotions that can be told otherwise.
 Using natural abilities to strengthen his/her personality.

-Random questions on music
+Random questions about me and music

 Has music influenced my love for maths and science?
 Most probably.